-- (a) A member appointed at .5 FTE or more, with the rank of Senior Instructor I, Senior Instructor II, Assistant Professor, Associate Professor, Professor, Assistant Professor of Practice, Associate Professor of Practice, Professor of Practice, Assistant Teaching Professor, Associate Teaching Professor, Teaching Professor, Research Associate, Senior Research Associate I or Senior Research Associate II may be considered for sabbatical leave if conditions (a)1 and either (a)2 or (a)3 are met: - 1.
-Beginning in the first academic year of tenure, continuous appointment, or the 7th year of a research appointment - 2.
-The member has been continuously appointed at PSU without interruption by a sabbatical leave for 18 academic quarters (excluding Summer Session) or, in the case of 12-month faculty, 72 months. - 3.
-The member has accumulated the equivalent of 6.0 FTE years at PSU over an indefinite period of 9-month or 12-month appointments uninterrupted by a sabbatical leave.
+(a) A member appointed at .5 FTE or more, with the rank of Senior Instructor I, Senior Instructor II, Assistant Professor, Associate Professor, Professor, Assistant Professor of Practice, Associate Professor of Practice, Professor of Practice, Assistant Teaching Professor, Associate Teaching Professor, Teaching Professor, Research Associate, Senior Research Associate I or Senior Research Associate II may be considered for sabbatical leave if conditions (a)1, and either (a)2 or (a)3 are met:

+1. Beginning in the first academic year of tenure, continuous appointment, or the 7th year of a research appointment

+2. The member has been continuously appointed at PSU without interruption by a sabbatical leave for 18 academic quarters (excluding Summer Session) or, in the case of 12-month faculty, 72 months.

+3. The member has accumulated the equivalent of 6.0 FTE years at PSU over an indefinite period of 9-month or 12-month appointments uninterrupted by a sabbatical leave.

-- (b) Non-tenure track instructional faculty employed on annual contracts pursuant to Article 18 Section 2, and non-tenure track instructional fixed term faculty members employed pursuant to Article 18 Section 3 are not eligible for sabbatical. - (c) For purposes of determining eligibility under this section, authorized leave of absences (except sabbatical leave) do not constitute a break of service.
+(b) Non-tenure track instructional faculty employed on annual contracts pursuant to Article 18 Section 2, and non-tenure track instructional fixed term faculty members employed pursuant to Article 18 Section 3 are not eligible for sabbatical.

+(c) For purposes of determining eligibility under this section, authorized leave of absences (except sabbatical leave) do not constitute a break of service.
 An authorized leave of absence does not prejudice the member's eligibility for sabbatical leave.
-A one-year period of appointment at less than .5 FTE will count as a period of accumulated service for purposes of the time requirement for sabbatical eligibility. - (d) Members may be considered for subsequent sabbatical leaves after again satisfying the conditions specified in paragraphs (l)(a) and either (b) or (c) above.
-Cases involving mixed terms of service may be adjusted by the President or the President's designee, in accordance with the principles set forth in Parts 1 and 2 of the Sabbatical Leave section. - (e) A member who has more than ten (10) years continuous full-time service since the last sabbatical leave may be given highest priority for the award of sabbatical leave. - (f) If split sabbaticals are approved, eligibility for sabbatical shall be calculated as if the terms of leave were taken consecutively starting with the first term of the sabbatical. - (g) For the University's convenience, and at the initiative and sole discretion of the University, a sabbatical leave may be delayed by up to two years.
+A one-year period of appointment at less than .5 FTE will count as a period of accumulated service for purposes of the time requirement for sabbatical eligibility.

+(d) Members may be considered for subsequent sabbatical leaves after again satisfying the conditions specified in paragraphs (a)(1) and either (a)(2) or (a)(3) above.
+Cases involving mixed terms of service may be adjusted by the President or the President's designee, in accordance with the principles set forth in Parts 1 and 2 of the Sabbatical Leave section.

+PSU and AAUP CBA 2021- 2024 V10 2024 08AUG30 Page 98 of 339 Click to TOC

+(e) A member who has more than ten (10) years continuous full-time service since the last sabbatical leave may be given highest priority for the award of sabbatical leave.

+(f) If split sabbaticals are approved, eligibility for sabbatical shall be calculated as if the terms of leave were taken consecutively starting with the first term of the sabbatical.

+(g) For the University's convenience, and at the initiative and sole discretion of the University, a sabbatical leave may be delayed by up to two years.
 In such instances, the member will become eligible for a succeeding sabbatical leave after an equivalently reduced period of years.
 This section applies to a maximum of 14 consecutive years, covering two possible sabbatical leaves.
-The same agreement may be negotiated for University convenience in subsequent 14-year periods. - (h) Sabbatical leave privileges may be granted to employees in special positions of responsibility and trust, even though they do not hold academic rank.
-Eligibility for this class of employees will be determined in the manner described in subsection (1) above.
-Recommendations for sabbatical leave for such members not otherwise qualified may be made in exceptional cases only at the discretion of the President or the President's designee. - (i) For purposes of determining eligibility for sabbatical leave, time spent on an authorized military leave from the University shall be considered as institutional service.
+The same agreement may be negotiated for University convenience in subsequent 14-year periods.

+(h) Sabbatical leave privileges may be granted to employees in special positions of responsibility and trust, even though they do not hold academic rank.
+Eligibility for this class of employees will be determined in the manner described in subsection (a) above.
+Recommendations for sabbatical leave for such members not otherwise qualified may be made in exceptional cases only at the discretion of the President or the President's designee.

-(a) Salary under Part 2(a)(2) of this Leave Section shall be the percentage provided in Section 8 of Article 30 (SALARY AND RETIREMENT) of the member's annual rate multiplied by the average FTE at which the member was appointed during the 6.0 FTE years immediately prior to the sabbatical leave.
-The President or President's designee shall have the authority and discretion to interpret special circumstances in this regard.
-For purposes of this subsection, eligibility years are the 18 academic quarters (excluding Summer Session) or in the case of 12-month faculty, 72 months of continuous employment at half-time or more that result in the member's eligibility for sabbatical leave.
+(i) For purposes of determining eligibility for sabbatical leave, time spent on an authorized military leave from the University shall be considered as institutional service.